 Materials and the 3 R’s

-Logistics is another environmental concern as it includes activities (such as flow of products, information and services between the points of inception to consumption) that can have serious implications on the ecological and economical balance.
-As a result, the concept of ‘Green Logistics’ emerged that outlines the attempts to measure and mitigate environmental impact of logistics activities by characterizing its approach to the use of advanced technology and equipment; for instance, efficient packaging and inventory management, optimizations of route and loading, service networks and support.
+Logistics is another environmental concern as it includes activities (such as the flow of products, information, and services between the points of inception to consumption) that can have serious implications on the ecological and economic balance.
+As a result, the concept of ‘Green Logistics’ emerged that outlines the attempts to measure and mitigate the environmental impact of logistics activities by characterizing its approach to the use of advanced technology and equipment; for instance, efficient packaging and inventory management, optimizations of route and loading, service networks and support.

 Water is a precious commodity as statistics confirm only 0.3% at our grasp for consumption.
 In construction sites, key water-using processes include temporary accommodations, wet trades (brickwork, concreting and plastering), groundworks including grouting and drilling, dust suppression, hydro-demolition, cleaning of tools and equipment washing, commissioning and testing of building plant and services (Water Action Plan UK, 2011).
 Wastage from these processes constitutes a massive amount.
 Efficiency in water usage and minimizing losses in the industry is a major and crucial step towards sustainable water management.

-Kam‐din Wong and Qing Fan (2013), “Building information modelling (BIM) for sustainable building design”, Facilities, Vol. 31.
+Kam‐din Wong and Qing Fan (2013), "Building information modeling (BIM) for sustainable building design", Facilities, Vol. 31.

-Dawood et al. (2013),”Designing low carbon buildings: A framework to reduce energy consumption and embed the use of renewables”, Sustainable Cities and Society.
+S. Dawood et al. (2013), ”Designing low carbon buildings: A framework to reduce energy consumption and embed the use of renewables”, Sustainable Cities and Society.

 Building Planning and Massing Guide (2010), The Centre for Sustainable Buildings and Construction, Building and Construction Authority, Singapore.

 About the Author